noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

     Users.Read.All
     Files.Read.All
     ```
-   Then grant admin constent to your user
 5. Create a certificate to be able to call the Graph API
     Generate the private key in PEM format (used to make the certificate) and create a PKCS8 version (use by the sample application)
     ```
     openssl genrsa -out private_key.pem 2048
     openssl pkcs8 -topk8 -inform PEM -outform DER -in private_key.pem -nocrypt > pkcs8_key